jdjustus94/Urbana_IL_Expenses/README.md

 # SQL queries exploring the expenditures of the city of Urbana IL.
-I took an interest in my surrounding area's expenditures when I had the opporuntity to use the city of Urbana's open data.
-This was quite a challenge as this data was a union between an old dataset and a newer one, which was not updated.
-What is queried here is my standarization of the data for easier readability and querying.
+The queries shown here are meant to answer the question; where does the money go?
+# I set out to analyze the city of Urbana's expenditures in areas that I thought to be common questions among any resident.
+Such as